kratores85/emw/README.md

 - 32GB DDR4-3200 RAM (CL 14)
 - Game and MO2 running on a Samsung 970 EVO Plus M.2 NVME SSD

-### ENB: Vanilla Look ENB
+### ENB: Rudy for Enderal WIP

-[Vanilla Look ENB](https://www.nexusmods.com/enderal/mods/133) adds detailed shadows, ambient occlusion and enhanced water rendering without changing the intended look of the game.
-It also works with the game's Fade-to-black.
+Rudy for Enderal WIP is Work In Progress update to the Enderal version of [Rudy ENB](https://www.nexusmods.com/skyrim/mods/41482).
+Rudy ENB for Enderal greatly increases visual fidelity but also alters the look of the game significantly.
+If you want something lighter weight that sticks more to the vanilla Enderal feel then investigate [Vanilla Look ENB](https://www.nexusmods.com/enderal/mods/133?tab=files)

 ### Tweaking the ENB